toaxical/binder/README.md

 ## 📦 What's Inside?

-This repo holds all sorts of Python goodies — mostly unorganized (because who has time for structure when you're too busy debugging 😤).
+This repo holds all sorts of Python goodies — mostly unorganized (because who has time for structure when you're too busy sleepin').
 Expect:

 - 🎰 Slot Machine simulator (`Slots_Machine.py`)
   A fully playable RNG-based gambling game with betting logic, symbols, and spicy spin animation.